 - Multi-infarct dementia, gross.

 This autosomal dominant disease usually presents between the ages of 20 and 50 years, with a course that averages 15 years to death.
 Patients often present initially with choreiform movements, followed by dystonia and eventual paucity of movement as the corpus striatum (caudate nucleus and putamen) undergoes progressive neuronal loss.
 There is character change and eventual psychiatric problems later in the course.
 The genetic defect is localized to chromosome 4.
-The abnormal gene, huntingtin, contains trinucleotide CAG repeat sequences and encodes for a protein that, when mutated has a gain of toxic function through protein misfolding.
+The abnormal gene, huntingtin (HTT), contains trinucleotide CAG repeat sequences and encodes for a protein that, when mutated has a gain of toxic function through protein misfolding.
 Individuals without the disease have less than 36 repeats.
 In persons with.more than 40 CAG repeats HD is present in over 99% of cases.
 Persons with 36 to 40 repeats have decreased penetrance and may be unaffected themselves but may transmit the disease to offspring.
 The greater the number of repeats, the earlier the onset of the disease.
 Spontanenous new mutations are uncommon.
-(Ross and Tabrizi, 2011)
+(McColgan and Tabrizi, 2018)

 - Huntington disease, gross.